3mdeb/news-and-ideas/blog/content/post/2021-10-10-optiplex-dasharo.md

 - ECC support does not depend solely on CPU (the memory controller is a part of the CPU)

-In some depths of a sensitive black hole I have found an information hat the chipset and CPU is "autonegotiating" the supported features according based on the SKUs before the BIOS executes.
+In some depths of a sensitive black hole I have found an information that the chipset and CPU is "autonegotiating" the supported features according based on the SKUs before the BIOS executes.
 So basically the CPU features may be limited by the chipset based on supported processors.
 So even though you may be